-- d.
-Cost-Sharing Reports.
+d.
+Cost Sharing Reports.
 Unless otherwise required by the award or requested by NSF, the actual cost participation by the awardee, while subject to documentation and audit, need not be reported to NSF.
-In cases, however, where the cost-sharing requirements of the award are \$500,000 or more, the amount of cost-sharing must be documented (on an annual and final basis), certified by the authorized organizational representative and reported to the NSF program officer. - e.
-Exemptions from Statutory Cost-Sharing Requirement.
-If the award does not contain or reference any specific cost-sharing requirements and provides funds solely for the following purposes (not considered to be in support of "research"), statutory cost-sharing is not required: - 1. international travel: - 2. construction, improvement or operation of facilities; - 3. acquisition of research equipment; - 4. ship operations; - 5. education and training; - 6. publication, distribution and translation of scientific data and information; - 7. symposia, conferences and workshops; - 8. special studies authorized or required by Subsections 3a(5) through 3a(7) of the NSF Act, as amended.
+In cases, however, where the cost sharing amount reflected on Line M of the cumulative award budget is \$500,000 or more, the amount of cost sharing must be documented (on an annual and final basis) and certified by the Authorized Organizational Representative.
+Such certifications must be submitted to the cognizant NSF program officer at least:

+1. 90 days prior to the end of the current budget period to meet the annual certification requirement; and e.
+Exemptions from Statutory Cost Sharing Requirement.
+If the award does not contain or reference any specific cost sharing requirements and provides funds solely for the following purposes (not considered to be in support of "research"), statutory cost sharing is not required:

+2. 90 days following the expiration of the award to meet the final certification requirement.

+- 1. international travel;

+- 2. construction, improvement or operation of facilities;

+- 3. acquisition of research equipment;

+- 4. ship operations;

+- 5. education and training;

+- 6. publication, distribution and translation of scientific data and information; - 7. symposia, conferences and workshops; and - 8. special studies authorized or required by Subsections 3a(5) through 3a(7) of the NSF Act, as amended.

-22. Audit and Records
+23. Audit and Records